 Detailed information can be found on the pages for the status groups of the university (updated regularly).

-In view of these regulations the Presidium, in consultation with the crisis management team and the faculties, has taken the following decision of principle: The presence of students and staff on campus should be kept as low as possible to reduce the risk of infection.
-Individual CAU facilities open to the public resumed limited operations on the basis of hygiene concepts.
-Information on opening hours and the requirements for visitors and users can be found here: Openings & Closings.
+In view of these regulations the University Board, in consultation with the crisis management team and the faculties, has taken the following decision of principle: The presence of students and staff on campus should be kept as low as possible to reduce the risk of infection.
+Information on the central facilities can be found here: Openings & Closings.

 With kind regards and the hope that you all stay well!